conductor-oss/conductor/README.md

 * conductor-contribs (_optional_)

 ##Test coverage
-To measure test coverage use the following command: `gradle test jacocoTestReport` Results will be published to [Coveralls](https://coveralls.io/github/Netflix/conductor)
+To measure test coverage locally use the following command: `gradle test jacocoTestReport` For Travis builds results will be published to [Coveralls](https://coveralls.io/github/Netflix/conductor)

 ### Deploying Jersey JAX-RS resources